Communication Disabilities from Traumatic Brain Injuries

 - Inability to collect wages while recovering

-Fortunately, compensation may be available to cover the full range of medical costs, from direct treatments to long-term rehabilitation, when another person caused the traumatic brain injury responsible for the loss of language.
+Fortunately, compensation may cover the full medical costs, from direct treatments to long-term rehabilitation, when another person caused the traumatic brain injury responsible for language loss.

-At Hach & Rose, LLP, we believe that you should not be forced to shoulder the financial burdens of an injury caused by someone else’s negligent or reckless conduct.
-If you have sustained a brain injury that lead to a language disability, you may be able to hold the other party financially accountable for their actions.
-Our attorneys can help you take legal action to fight for the compensation you deserve.
-To learn more about your rights to remuneration, contact a New York injury lawyer at our offices today by calling (212) 779-0057.
+At Hach & Rose, LLP, you should not be forced to shoulder the financial burdens of an injury caused by someone else’s negligent or reckless conduct.
+If you have sustained a brain injury that leads to a language disability, you may be able to hold the other party financially accountable for their actions.
+Our traumatic brain injury attorneys can help you take legal action to fight for the compensation you deserve.
+To learn more about your rights to remuneration, contact a New York personal injury lawyer at our offices today by calling (212) 779-0057.